The new list of the 20 smallest towns in NJ - NewsBreak

 The new list of the 20 smallest towns in NJ

 TRENTON – And then there were 564.
-The roll call of New Jersey municipalities is about to shrink, as Pine Valley merges into Pine Hill at the start of 2022....nj1015.com
+The roll call of New Jersey municipalities is about to shrink, as Pine Valley merges into Pine Hill at the start of 2022....wobm.com

 TRENTON – And then there were 564.
-The roll call of New Jersey municipalities is about to shrink, as Pine Valley merges into Pine Hill at the start of 2022....nj1015.com
+The roll call of New Jersey municipalities is about to shrink, as Pine Valley merges into Pine Hill at the start of 2022....wobm.com

 Comments / 0